-- Speed up innovation and respond quickly to opportunities that are driven by new ideas or insight arising from the marketplace;
+- Accelerate innovation and respond quickly to opportunities that are driven by new ideas or insight arising from the marketplace.

 - Gain a better understanding of world class best practices; and